benvanik/WebAL/readme.md

 The library is designed to be as close to the OpenAL 1.1 specification as possible.
 Where possible I borrowed from the WebGL spec to keep the two APIs as consistent as possible (for example, with the naming of get*Parameter/etc calls and type collapsing).

+Check out the `webal.idl` file to see what the API looks like.

 **TODO**: more design notes

 Getting Started